-This activity is about the air around us; what it's like now, and what it was like in the past.
+This activity is about the air around us - what it's like now, and what it was like in the past.

 It would be really cool to find this out by going in a time machine, but they don't exist.
-Fortunately, scientists can use evidence and thinking to work out what the Earth's atmosphere was like in the past, and compare it with what we have now.
+Fortunately, scientists can use evidence to work out what the Earth's atmosphere was like in the past, and compare it with what we have now.

 As you think about this topic, notice how scientists can get evidence for the past from surprising sources.